Dreuzz/anitube/README.md

-# anitube
+# anitube3

-My first Flutter project.
-This sucks hard and only works only on windows for whatever reason
+A new Flutter project.